zzzprojects/docs/dappertutorial.net/pages/third-party-libraries/dapper-extensions.md

 ## APIs

-Once you installed this library then the following extension methods will automatically add to `DbConnection`:
+Once you install this library, the following extension methods will automatically be added to `DbConnection`:

 - Get
 - GetList